MarioSilvaPrada/prada-codes-blog/content/blog/first-steps-into-react-native.md

 In React, to manage the navigation from one page to another one we use React Router.

-Well, in React Native we have something similiar that allows us to go from screen A to screen B called [React Navigation](https://reactnavigation.org/)
+Well, in React Native we have something similar that allows us to go from screen A to screen B called [React Navigation](https://reactnavigation.org/)

 ### Animation